-Its specialty is lace making.
-The Museo del Merletto showcases lace making in the area with exhibitions on how it has been made there for centuries.
+- Its specialty of Burano is lace making.
+The Museo del Merletto showcases lace-making in the area with exhibitions on how it has been made there for centuries.

-Then visit the Church of Saint Martin – Chiesa de San Martino – and its leaning bell tower from the 1600s.
+- Church of Saint Martin – Chiesa de San Martino – Beautiful churches to visit and there’s a leaning bell tower from the 1600s.

 If you’ve been to Venice before and want to visit somewhere a little different than the usual tourist haunts, you can check out the Isola di San Michele – the cemetery island of Venice.